animalgo/ttt/readme.md

 UI

-- UI for running a game with a selected agent
+- UI for agent selection